Stommy123/blog/README.md

 ## Conclusion

-To wrap things out, I just want to point out that none of these solutions are "perfect".
+To wrap things up.
+None of these solutions are "perfect".
 You will likely need to play around with a few of them to determine which one best suits your application.
 The Apollo team is well aware of the problem and are working on a solution.
-Hopefully sooner than later, Apollo will provide us with better ways to overcome these challenges, but until then, I hope you'll find this to be helpful!
+Hopefully sooner than later, They will provide us with better ways to overcome these challenges, but until then, I hope you'll find this article helpful!